 An antenna should be selected to suit the available space in the chamber, allowing some space for it to be re-positioned (if required).
 Only use HWM-provided antenna with your logger, to ensure the radio interface meets approvals requirements (safety, etc).

-The Multilog 2 logger uses a metal "FME" style antenna connector.
+The Multilog2WW logger uses a plastic style antenna connector.

-Prior to connecting the antenna, ensure that the connector is dry and clear of dirt and debris; trapped moisture or contaminants can impair the antenna performance.
+Prior to connecting the antenna, remove the protective cap and ensure that the connector is dry and clear of dirt and debris; trapped moisture or contaminants can impair the antenna performance.
 Clean if necessary.